Cottbus Hauptbahnhof: Name

 Bilingual sign on platform – German: Cottbus Hauptbahnhof (Hbf), Lower Sorbian: Chóśebuz głowne dwórnišćo (gł.dw.)

 Until 2000 the station was the only passenger station in the city, so its name did not need to be distinguished from other stations.
 Since then, new stations have been built at Cottbus Sandow and the stations now known as Cottbus-Merzdorf and Cottbus-Willmersdorf Nord have had Cottbus added to their names.
 During the renovation of the main station for the National Garden Show, the name on the outside facade of the station was changed from Bahnhof Cottbus ("Cottbus station") to Cottbus Hauptbahnhof ("Cottbus main station").
 Both the Verkehrsverbund Berlin-Brandenburg (Berlin-Brandenburg Transport Association) and the public transit system of Cottbus – Cottbusverkehr – call the station in their timetables Cottbus Hauptbahnhof.
 Officially the railway station, despite its importance, however, was still not known as Cottbus Hauptbahnhof until late 2018.
 On 9 December 2018, its name was officially changed to Cottbus Hauptbahnhof.

 Cottbus is the capital of the Sorbian people in Lower Lusatia, and platform signage is bilingual in German and Lower Sorbian, reading "Cottbus/Chóśebuz" until 2018, and "Cottbus Hbf"/"Chóśebuz gł.dw." since 2018.

 Rail services

 The station has lost its former role as a long-distance transport junction.
 It is served only by one pair of long-distance trains.

-The station is served by the following services: